shenshen-hungry/Semantic-CNN/README.md

 # The purpose of the project
-The project implements the weight initialization method in the submitted paper.
+The project implements the weight initialization method in the paper.

 Recently, CNN [1] is proven to be effective for sentence classification.